Abaranasia/react-vite-jest-rtl/README.md

 ## React 18 project with Vite, Jest and React Testing Library
+Simple React v18 project setup with Vite, Jest and React Testing Library.
+It contains a few helpers and a simple component with their corresponding tests to ensure everything works fine.

 ### Create a react based on vite project
 ``` sh